noted-eip/notes-service/README.md

 # Notes service
 ___
-Service responsible for managing notes and recommandation.
+Service responsible for managing notes and recommandations.

 ## Build